taneshadeshaw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 In essence, this quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, which can complicate code and introduce bugs.
 Instead, developers should concentrate on writing clean, understandable code and optimize it only when there's concrete evidence that a part of the program needs improvement.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, readable code that's easy to understand and maintain.
+It's about choosing the right abstractions, minimizing complexity, and avoiding premature optimization.
+Always strive for clarity and elegance in your solutions, as it not only enhances collaboration but also reduces bugs and future development costs."

+Remember, good code isn't just about what works today; it's about what will still work—and can be easily adapted—tomorrow.